Home Page Booking Process Boarding Fees Special Care Cats Rules Gallery Contact us

 These pens are supplied with low level sleeping boxes lined with thick, comfortable fleeces and litter trays – once again with low-level entry.
 We maintain these pens at a higher than usual ambient temperature as a matter of course.
 We visit them regularly and more often than the rest of the cattery, for obvious reasons.

 There is a special, all-inclusive rate for occupancy of these units.
-It amounts to exactly twice the amount of our standard boarding fee.
+It amounts to twice the amount of our standard boarding fee.
 You will find that this compares extremely favourably with what the average vet might charge.
 You and we will need to discuss whether or not what we provide is suitable for your cat in each particular case.
 We are not setting out to do what should properly be done by a vet: merely that which is within our competence and experience.